 Our office hours are 9.00 am to 5.00 pm Monday to Friday.

 If your complaint is in person or by phone, we will try to resolve the issue immediately.
 If your complaint is by email or in writing we will acknowledge your complaint within 7 days, and do our utmost to resolve it with 21 days.
 If this is not possible, we will explain why and provide a new timeline.

-Childhood Cancer Foundation will log all complaints in a Complaints Register, which will be kept under review, until the complaints are resolved.
+Childhood Cancer Ireland will log all complaints in a Complaints Register, which will be kept under review, until the complaints are resolved.
 The Complaints Register, is reviewed by the Board of Directors.

 If you have contacted the office and are still not satisfied with the outcome of the complaint, you are invited to contact the Chairperson of the Board who will ensure that your appeal is considered at Board level.